 - 1. Reminder of making the right choices - 2.
 Warning that the wrong choice will result in loss of learning and that the pay back will be during breaktime if work has not been done satisfactorily (must be supervised by an adult). - 3.
 Record of an imposition to be followed up by tutor.
 Class teacher to take away a period of break time (Supervised) - 4.
 Time out with a member of SLT (If available) work to be provided - 5.
-3 x impositions or minor offense = break time detention with middle management - 6.
-3 x break time detentions or a more serious offense = Dept Heads detention

-- 7. Report card to be used for persistent issues of concern - 8.
+3 x impositions or minor offence = break time detention with middle management or s detention after school. decision to be taken between class teacher and Dept head - 6.
+3 x break time detentions or a more serious offence = Dept Heads detention and parents informed - 7.
+Report card to be used for persistent issues of concern - 8.
 Action plans for persistent issues of concern created involving the pupil in question. - 9.
 Internal exclusion- either from playtime or class time dependant on the severity of the behaviour or at any other time that is agreed by the Headmaster - 10.
 Exclusion for a fixed term-in line with The Skippers Hill Exclusion Policy - 11.
 Permanent exclusion-in line with The Skippers Hill Exclusion Policy